Antonio-Savio/Pokedex-Query/README.md

 - Show an inner page when the card is clicked.
 - This page contains Pokémon details, such as the image, name, type, moves list, abilities and its description.
 - Go back to the Home page when the logo is clicked.
-- Adapt layout through different screen sizes (responsivity).
+- Adapt layout through different screen sizes.

 ## Used Tools ⚙️
 - React JS: An open-source JavaScript library for building user interfaces (UI) for web applications, known for its efficiency and component-based development paradigm.